GoogleCloudPlatform/community/tutorials/github-bigquery-npm-packages/index.md

 [bigquery_console]: https://bigquery.cloud.google.com/welcome/YOUR_PROJECT_ID

-When querying data BigQuery charges $5 (USD) per-terabyte of data processed, where the first terabyte (1 TB) per month is free.
+When querying data BigQuery charges $5 (USD) per terabyte of data processed, where the first terabyte (1 TB) per month is free.

-The queries in this tutorial will process more than 1 TB, hence why billing must be enabled.
+The queries in this tutorial will process more than 1 TB, which is why billing must be enabled.

 ## How many package.json files are on GitHub?